OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 > TIP: The OHI+ development team is prepared to provide guidance for assessments.  -->

+## Outcomes of conducting an assessment

+**Your completed assessment will produce OHI scores for each goal for every region in your study area, and scores within the assessment can be compared with each other.** These scores will not be quantitatively comparable to those of other OHI assessments because they differ in the underlying inputs, goal models, and reference points.
+The only *quantitative* comparisons can be made within an assessment's study area, whether between regions or through time.
+However, *qualitative* comparisons between different OHI assessments can be  made because the scores are an indication of how far a region is to achieving its own targets.
+For instance, if two study areas have scores of seventy and sixty-five, it should be interpreted that the first study area is closer to its management targets than the second is, but since these management targets are different (in addition to the underlying data and models), they cannot be quantitatively compared.

+>While the OHI scores are valuable information, **the process of conducting an OHI assessment can be as valuable as the final results.** This is because during an OHI assessment you will bring together meaningful ocean health information from many disciplines.
+In doing so, you will have a census of existing information and will also identify knowledge and data gaps.
+Further, conducting an OHI+ assessment can engage many different groups, including research institutions, government agencies, policy groups, non-governmental organizations, and both the civil and private sectors.

 ## Best practices for OHI assessments

 Conducting an assessment requires both an understanding of how past assessments have been completed and the innovation to capture important characteristics of your study area using the information available.
 You can start by understanding the structure of completed assessments at global and smaller scales and the models that were created.
 Understanding the approaches in different contexts will help you think about what should be done similarly and differently in your local context.
 Information, publications, and websites for completed OHI+ assessments are listed on the projects page of ohi-science.org, and example approaches for each goal are listed in Appendix 1 of the manual.